Jan-2025-Cohort/installing-tailwind-with-npm/README.md

 ### 🎯 Objective:
 In this assignment, you will initialize a new project and set up **Tailwind CSS** using **NPM**.
 By the end, you’ll have a custom Tailwind build that styles a button on a basic webpage.

+Use this page in the tailwind documentation to help with the steps: (https://tailwindcss.com/docs/installation/tailwind-cli)[https://tailwindcss.com/docs/installation/tailwind-cli]
 ---

 ## 📦 Part 1: Initialize Your Project